risawitama/verbose-potato/README.md

-## Last night me and my girlfriend watched three DVDs back to back.
-Luckily I was the one facing the TV.
+## A quick shoutout to all of the sidewalks out there...
+Thanks for keeping me off the streets.